ibm-cloud-architecture/dba-infra-gitops/README.md

 ![](./docs/images/BAW_BAI.png)
 (src for this diagram: [docs/diagrams/Business_Automation_WorkflowOCP.drawio](https://github.com/ibm-cloud-architecture/dba-gitops-catalog/tree/main/docs/diagrams/BAW_BAI.drawio))

-As an example, for the non-production OpenShift cluster, the `dba-dev` namespace, to deploy Business Automation Studio, the ArgoCD applications are:
+As an example, for the non-production OpenShift cluster, the `cp4a` namespace, to deploy Business Automation Studio, the ArgoCD applications are:

 ![]()